bevyengine/bevy/release-content/release-notes/hot_patching.md

 Enabled with the feature `hotpatching`, every system can now be modified during execution, and the change directly visible in your game.

-Run `dx serve --hot-patch --example hotpatching_systems --features hotpatching` to test it.
+Run `BEVY_ASSET_ROOT="." dx serve --hot-patch --example hotpatching_systems --features hotpatching` to test it.

 `dx` is the Dioxus CLI, to install it run `cargo install dioxus-cli@0.7.0-alpha.1`
 TODO: use the fixed version that will match the version of subsecond dependency used in Bevy at release time